piximi/documentation/piximi-documentation/create-cell-crops-with-cellprofiler.md

 Add a IdentifyPrimaryObjects module and adjust the parameters to achieve adequate object segmentation of the `rawDNA` image.
 ```

-### 3. IdentifySecondaryObjects
+## 3. IdentifySecondaryObjects

-Add a `IdentifySecondaryObjects` module and select `rawGFP` as the input image and `Nuclei` as the input objects.
+Add an `IdentifySecondaryObjects` module and select the cell image (e.g. `rawGFP`) as the input image and `Nuclei` as the input objects.
 Name this Secondary object `Cells`.
-Since the cytoplasmic signal is inconsistent between cells and can therefore not be used to determine cytoplasmic segmentation, we will use the `Distance - N` method to identify secondary objects, with a distance of `10`.
+You can tune segmentation parameters to identify your cell objects or set the `Distance - N` method to identify secondary objects with a distance that captures the edge of most cells (e.g. `10`).

 ```{figure} ./img/user-guide-identify-secondary-object-view.png
 ---